Local convexity of renormalized volume for rank-1 cusped manifolds: Introduction

 Moroianu \cite{Moroianu} has proved independently that the Hessian is positive definite at the critical points for the convex co-compact case, by the use of minimal surfaces.
 Our method relies on computing the Hessian for quasi-Fuchsian manifolds, and then using the skinning map to compute it for acylindrical manifolds.

 \textbf{Acknowledgements:} I would like to thank Ian Agol for introducing me to the topic and for his guidance during this project.
 The definition of corrected renormalized volume is due to him.
-I would also like to thank David Dumas, Richard Canary and Martin Bridgeman for their helpful comments.
+I would also like to thank David Dumas, Richard Canary and Martin Bridgeman for their helpful comments, as well to the anonymous referee.